 It’s important that you understand the goal of the surgery.
 For example, is it to reduce or eliminate pain, or stop additional damage to the spine?
 Setting expectations can get ahead of disappointment or misunderstandings.

 When can I return to work?
 Drive my car?
 Resume physical activity?

 You’ll be anxious to get back to your normal life.
-Many can return to usual activities in about 3 weeks.
+Many people return to usual activities in about 3 weeks.
 Some surgeries, such as lumbar fusion, need 2-3 months of recovery.
 Your spine specialist will know your recovery timeline based on your specific situation.

 The professionals at Oasis can help determine if surgery is the answer to your back pain.
 Begin with our free online Pain Assessment Tool.